Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

     if variation == 'checkout_apple_pay':
         …
     elif variation == 'checkout_ideal':
 		…
     else:
 		…
 ```

-This approach lets you configure properties that match the relevant entity for your feature flag or your experiments.
-If a user is usually on iOS but they are connecting from a PC browser this time, they probably should not be offered an ApplePay option.
+Our approach is more flexible: it lets you configure properties that match the relevant entity for your feature flag or your experiments.
+For example, if a user is usually on iOS but they are connecting from a PC browser this time, they probably should not be offered an ApplePay option, in spite of being labelled an iOS user.

 :::note

-If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.
+If you create rules based on attributes on a flag or an experiment, those attributes should be passed in on every assignment call.

 :::